lge88/chrome-helm/README.md

 - `name: String` (required): The unique name of the session.
 - `displayedName: String` (optional): The display name of the session, will be used in UI.
 If not specified, `name` will be used.
 - `sources: [String]` (required): A list of source names.
 Search result will presented in the order of source in the this list.
 - `actions: [String]` (required): A list of available action names.
 Action choices will presented in the order of source in the this list.
+Default action is the first action in the list.

 Example:
 ```